the-write-one/gurobi-groovy/bin/bin.md

 ![Groovy Console environment](GroovyConsole.png)

 While execuiting a Gurobi model defined in Groovy, we can observe the following features:
-* the command line window can optionally be consulted, which starts Groovy Console
+* The command line window can optionally be consulted, which starts Groovy Console
-* the diagnostic output (same that we saw when running a simple command line script) is also printed into the command line window
+* The diagnostic output (same that we saw when running a simple command line script) is also printed into the command line window
-* the main view of the Groovy Console contains the loaded script
+* The main view of the Groovy Console contains the loaded script
-* the output area with executed script lines and results output
+* The output area with executed script lines and results output

-**Note:** it is not required to start the Groovy Console with a particular script.
+**Note:** It is not required to start the Groovy Console with a particular script.
-Without a script an empty console will be opened, where a new model can be entered line-by-line and executed interactively, as a whole or specifying a desired selection subset.
+Without a script, an empty console is opened, and a new model can be entered line-by-line and executed interactively, as a whole or specifying a desired selection subset.